-The lock keypad contains 12 buttons, numbers 1 through 9 plus zero, a star button ( and a special "AL" button ( ) You can use the keypad to program your lock, or you can use a computer program called DL-Windows that can be configured to program your system wirelessly.
+The DL1300NW keypad contains 12 buttons, numbers 1 through 9 plus zero, a star button ([E]) and a special "AL" button ured to program your system wirelessly.
 This guide will show you how to program your lock using the keypad, without DL-Windows.
-(For more information about DL-Windows, see User Guide Ol382; for information about using DL-Windows within the Networx wireless system, see Ol383).
+(For more information about DL-Windows, see User Guide OI382; for information about using DL-Windows within the Networx wireless system, see OI383).